-- LGBTQIA+ All Recovery Meeting: Hosted by the Center for Collegiate Recovery Communities, this is an all-inclusive meeting space for persons within recovery.
-During fall 2021, the group will meet on Wednesdays, 7 - 8 p.m., at 1309 Akron St., Lubbock, TX, 79405.
-Contact Betsy Contreras to learn more.
+- LGBTQIA+ All Recovery Meeting: Hosted by the Center for Collegiate Recovery Communities (CCRC), this is an all-inclusive meeting space for persons within recovery.
+During spring 2022, the group will meet on Wednesdays, 6 - 7 p.m., at the CCRC Building (1309 Akron St., Lubbock, TX, 79405).
+Contact Zach Osborne to learn more.

 - First-year and Queer/Trans Space (FAQTS): Come get the FAQTS about LGBTQIA life at Tech!
 FAQTS is an affinity space focused on serving students in their first year at Texas Tech who identify as LGBTQIA or are questioning their gender or sexuality.
 Each week, FAQTS invites a speaker to share about LGBTQIA-affirming resources on and off campus.
 This is an opportunity to learn and ask questions about the many resources available for Texas Tech students!

 - Queer Reads: Queer Reads is a space for the Texas Tech community to explore texts and topics related to the lesbian, gay, bisexual, transgender, queer/questioning, intersex, and asexual (LGBTQIA) community.

 - Queer/Trans Students of Color Affinity Space (QTSOC): Hosted by the Office of LGBTQIA Education & Engagement, this affinity space for LGBTQIA students of color aims to empower students in building community and reflecting on practices of healing and resiliency.